-- 48v phantom power via audio interface.
+- 48v phantom power via an audio interface.
 Your audio interface.

-- Sequencing program like the free Audacity or user friendly Reaper (with free trial).
+- Sequencing programs like the free Audacity or user-friendly Reaper (with a free trial).

 Please again keep in mind that this is a condenser mic, and requires 48v phantom power and an XLR cable to operate.
 Find out the differences between a Condenser mic vs. Dynamic mics.

-The MXL 990 is the perfect starter microphone if you desire to get your feet wet with audio interfaces and more professional set ups.
-It’s at it’s best in a voice over type environment, and will give your voice a nice warmth and full body.
-It also does well with vocals and some recording applications, but it’s at it’s best from a strictly speech standpoint.
+The MXL 990 is the perfect starter microphone if you desire to get your feet wet with audio interfaces and more professional setups.
+It’s at its best in a voice-over-type environment and will give your voice a nice warmth and full body.
+It also does well with vocals and some recording applications, but it’s at its best from a strict speech standpoint.

 If you’re starting out and need versatility out of your purchase, then this may be the mic for you!
 It’s a really durable and solid piece of equipment that handles many different applications well, from pod-casting, to vocals, to live streaming, to recording different instruments.
-It’s build quality and sound is phenomenal for a starter mic.
+Its build quality and sound are phenomenal for a starter mic.

 All the best and God Bless,